TwoRavens/TwoRavens/docs/local_install.md

 # Local Installation Instructions

-This is tested on a Mac (OS 10.12.6).
 For the recommended and easiest route, try the [Vagrant install](https://github.com/TwoRavens/TwoRavens/blob/master/docs/vagrant_install.md), which will allow you to run TwoRavens within a virtual machine on Mac, Windows, or Linux.

 Note: the Vagrant install will also work natively on an Ubnuntu 16.04 (Xenial) system.

+The following is tested on a Mac (OS 10.12.6).

 ## Get the repository